 Diagnose of Ventricular Fibrillation

 In an emergency, ventricular fibrillation is always diagnosed.
-If the sudden cardiac arrest occurred, a pulse check would reveal no pulse.
+A pulse check would reveal no pulse if a sudden cardiac arrest occurred.
 Some tests to diagnose ventricular fibrillation are included below:

 - Electrocardiogram (ECG or EKG)